nequito/1g1h/README.md

-# 1g1h
-One Game in One Hour
+# One game in one hour